qfpl/sv/README.markdown

 the user to have a great degree of freedom to build the right decoder for their dataset.

-sv is intended to be imported as follows:
+Parts of sv are intended to be imported as follows:

 ```hs
 import Data.Sv